tfgg/yournextmep/_candidates/eu2014/bnp/cathy-duffy.md

 person: cathy-duffy
 region: east-midlands
 party: bnp
-title: East Midlands - British National Party - Cathy Duffy
+title: Cathy Duffy is running for MEP in East Midlands for the British National Party
 incumbent: false
 ---